MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Volleyball Vollezball
 	Es tut mir leid, dein arzt spielt volleyball Singe/Singt/Singst sing
-F	Ich singe gern - I like to sing
+	Ich singe gern - I like to sing
 	Er singe sehr laut
 Gern like to/ do like to
 	Singst du gern - do you like to sing